Mandy-Martin/Butterfly-LLM/README.md

 ### 2. Structured Cross-Chunk Attention

-At each layer, every chunk performs dense self-attention over:
+At each layer, every token performs dense self-attention over:
-- Its own tokens (local attention)
+- All tokens in its own chunk (local attention)
-- One partner chunk selected by the butterfly routing pattern
+- All tokens in one partner chunk (selected by butterfly routing)

+Chunks are purely organizational—they have no state or aggregated representation.

 This preserves exact token-level interactions while keeping attention windows constant.